phetsims/phet-info/doc/vegas-description-quickstart-guide.md

   The `LevelSelectionScreenNode` will place focus on the most recently pressed level selection button.
 The `GameScreenNode` will put focus on its top most "Challenge" heading.
 These methods may also trigger designed context responses that should happen after the new screen becomes visible.

+- When the CheckButton is pressed, focus should usually move to the TryAgainButton or the NextButton depending on the challenge results.
+- When the ShowAnswerButton is pressed, focus should usually move to the NextButton.
+- When the GameInfoButton is pressed, focus should move into the GameInfoDialog.
+This should happen automatically.

+### Section on Responses when buttons are pressed
+For example, when the "Check Answer" is pressed, there will be a designed response for different game cases.